chnm/crdh-jekyll/_essays/v02-06-black-placemaking-in-texas.md

-disciplines and outside academia, the historical significance of FC, and facilitate re-envisioning citizen participation, mapping, and preservation planning.[^17] In addition to the map (shown in figure 7), the website in which it is embedded collects resident memories, photos, and calendar.
-Now, 357 of 557 FCs have been mapped, with 322 FC located using publicly available data.
+disciplines and outside academia, the historical significance of FC, and facilitate re-envisioning citizen participation, mapping, and preservation planning.[^17] In addition to the map (shown in figure 7), the website in which it is embedded collects resident memories and photos.
+At the time of this article's publication, 357 of 557 FCs have been mapped, with 322 FC located using publicly available data.

 {% figure caption: "Figure 7.
 The [Texas Freedom Colony Atlas](https://tamu.maps.arcgis.com/apps/MapSeries/index.html?appid=48f89e0f870c4400a990682a09cf919f) and Survey allows for spatialization of varied forms of place data alongside the authorized heritage data which helps substantiate the existence of a historically significant place.
-The interactive atlas’ allows for uploading of stories, documents, photos, and memories of place along with calendars of events associated with the freedom colony.
+The interactive atlas’ allows for uploading of stories, documents, photos, and memories of place associated with the freedom colony.
 All visitors are invited to add to a separate layer, “new” or unknown freedom colonies." %}
 ![Screenshot of the Texas Freedom Colony Atlas, showing a map of Texas, with blue dots that represent the locations of identified freedom colonies]({{site.url}}/assets/img/v02/roberts/figure7.png){% endfigure %}

 Historic preservation standards around what defines place and historical